RubendeBruin/DAVE-book/assets_and_resources.md

 ### Loading and saving resources

-The path to a resource can be obtained using Scene.get_resource_path(name).
+The path to a resource can be obtained by putting `res: ` in front of the filename.
 This will loop over the resources_paths **from top to bottom**.
 It will return the full path to the first items found.
 More official assets or resources take precedence over less official ones.

+> `res: cube.obj` will resolve to the file cube.obj in the most-official resource folder

-If a resource with the same name is present in both the `resources` directory and the `DAVE_models` directory then a link to the one in the `resources` directory is returned.
+If a resource with the same name is present in both the `resources` directory and the `DAVE_models` directory then a link to the one in the `resources` directory is returned as `resources` is higher in the hierarchy than `DAVE_models`.

 When saving resoures the folders are evaluated from bottom to top.
 The first folder with write access is used to save the item.
 So this is exactly opposite from loading resources. **A resource is saved in the least official folder.**